 Currently, Calgary Transit provides about 17,000 parking spaces at 33 locations.
 Parking at CTrain stations accounts for over 13,500 of these total spaces.
 As well, about 1,600 park and ride spaces are provided by other parking lot owners at five locations.
 In total, park and ride users account for about 15 percent of weekday transit customers.

-The challenge with park and ride is to balance the amount of parking with other transit access modes (i.e. feeder bus, walking, cycling and passenger drop off) and land use opportunities.
-Park and ride is only one way to access transit service and it must be planned along with the other transit access modes.
-Since Calgary’s sustainable development goals are focused on minimizing personal auto use, the priority favours access to LRT by feeder bus, walking and cycling while keeping in mind the importance of park and ride for many customers.
+The challenge with park and ride is in finding the right balance of parking in light of costs and other transportation and land use priorities.
+Park and ride is only one way to get to the train and must be balanced with other access modes.
+Since Calgary’s sustainable development goals are focused on minimizing personal auto use, the priority emphasizes access to the LRT by bus, walking and cycling while keeping in mind that park and ride is important for many customers.
 We must also consider the impact that more vehicles will have on nearby communities including parking within those communities.

-Park and ride lots require a significant investment to construct.
+Park and ride lots are also expensive to construct and maintain.
 A surface lot costs $5,000 to $8,000 per stall and structured parking (e.g. a parkade) costs $35,000 to $50,000 per stall.
 As well, it’s expensive to operate and maintain parking lots (e.g., security, snow clearing, cleaning, sweeping, line painting, electricity, garbage collection and pavement patching).
 Land costs are also expensive.

 Recent Council Direction